ji-youn-kim/EHRFL/README.md

 <details>

-<summary>Latent Extraction</summary>
+<summary>Patient Embedding Extraction</summary>

-The host sends the pre-trained model to subject clients for latent extraction. \
+The host sends the pre-trained model to each candidate subject for patient embedding extraction. \
-The host and subjects each extract latents with their respective data. \
+The host and each candidate subject extracts patient embeddings with their respective data.

 **Accelerate Config:**
 ```
 compute_environment: LOCAL_MACHINE